dKingston/laniidae/README.md

 DOCUMENTATION
 -------------

-Due to FOSS's stunning lack of any sort of proper documentation, all of the code is documented with Doxygen grammar, and control flow graphs can be generated for the core or the GUI.
-More on that later.
+Due to FOSS's stunning lack of documentation, you will find the code is extremely well documented, both the GUI and the core.

 CONTACT AND SUPPORT
 -------------------